Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Latent Clusters of Robot Strengths

-As in the contexts of pattern recognition and information retrieval, we assess the agreement between $RS_{top}$ and $RS(N)$ by the precision and recall metrics (cf. \cite{perry:1955}):

-In diagnostic tests, the precision and recall are termed as the positive predictive value (\cite{vecchio:1966}) and sensitivity (\cite{yerushalmy:1947}), respectively.
+As in the contexts of pattern recognition and information retrieval, we assess the agreement between the FRC top-8 robots and model-based top-N robots, which are rated by estimated robot strengths, by the precision measure and the recall measure from \citet{perry:1955}.
+Let $\text{RS}_{\text{top}}$ and $\text{RS}(N)$ stand for the corresponding sets of FRC top-8 robots and model-based top-$N$ robots.
+The precision and recall measures of $RS_{top}$ and $RS(N)$ are further given by { } In diagnostic tests, the precision and recall are termed as the positive predictive value per \citet{vecchio:1966} and sensitivity per \citet{yerushalmy:1947}, respectively.
 It is notable that the sensitivity is a measure of the intrinsic accuracy of a test whereas the positive predictive value is only a function of the accuracy and prevalence.